jakobbbb/anipresence/README.md

 profile-cond=os.execute("/path/to/anipresence.py > /dev/null &")
 ```

-Windows:
+### Windows:

-you can alternatively start the script with the argument `-d` or `--daemonlike` which checks every 10s if a process matches the regexes.
-It's called daemon-like, because it will, once started, keep running and check running processes every 10s starting the rpc and connecting to Discord if it finds a matching one.
+since autostart does not work like this on Windows, you can start the script with the argument `-d` or `--daemonlike` which checks every 10s if a process matches the regexes.
+It's called daemon-like, because it will, once started, keep running and check running processes every 10s starting the rpc and connecting to Discord every time it finds a match.

 ## show titles on discord